MaxK9999/Final-Project-CS50P/README.md

 # Source Files

-  project.py - Contains all the main code necessary to run the game
+  - project.py - Contains all the main code necessary to run the game

-  test_project.py - Contains all the test cases ran on the main file
+  - test_project.py - Contains all the test cases ran on the main file

-  requirements.txt - Features the one and only dependency to run the game: Pygame version 2.0.1
+  - requirements.txt - Features the one and only dependency to run the game: Pygame version 2.0.1

-  sprites folder - Here you will find all the sprites used in the game
+  - sprites folder - Here you will find all the sprites used in the game

-  sfx folder - All the sound fx used in the game
+  - sfx folder - All the sound fx used in the game

+# Tech Stack

+Just Python for this project with only one external library (Pygame)

 # About Me